michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Added: the ability to set the target section ID in the `addSettingFields()` method so that the `section_id` key can be omitted for the next passing field arrays.
 * Added: the ability to set the target page and tab slugs in the `addSettingSection()` and the `addSettingSections()` methods so that the page and tab slug keys can be omitted for the next passing section arrays.
 * Added: the ability to set the target page slug in the `addInPageTabs()` method so that the page slug key can be omitted for the next passing tab arrays.
 * Added: the ability to set options for repeatable fields including the maximum number of fields and the minimum number of fields.